sagemath/sagewiki_to_gh-2022-10-10/padicSageDays/Projects/SkewPolynomials.md

 === Bugs ===

+---- /!\ '''Edit conflict - other version:''' ----
 Do not derive from !PolynomialRing_general since this class assumes that the variable commutes with the constants (probably rather hard: need to rewrite many things)

+---- /!\ '''Edit conflict - your version:''' ----
+Do not derive from !PolynomialRing_general since this class assumes that the variable commutes with the constants (probably rather hard: need to rewrite many things)

+---- /!\ '''End of edit conflict''' ----